 Anne's imprint on Helen's hand led to Helen's imprint on the world.

-The story of Helen Keller is wonderful, but we lose its force if we only see the triumphs of one person.
+This story is touching, but we lose its force if we only see one triumph.
 Helen changed because Anne Sullivan sacrificed.
 Looking back on her efforts, Anne reflected,

-Paul knew that for every euphoric “defining moment” he had to endure countless hours of "labor pains."
-It is a lesson we must remember too!
+Paul knew that for every euphoric defining moment he had to endure countless hours of labor pains.
+It is a lesson we must remember!
 So don’t give up praying, or encouraging, or supporting, or coaching, or training, or leading, or parenting, or loving that “Helen Keller” in your life.